-3.3 DEVELOPED CATCHMENTS
+3.1 DEVELOPED CATCHMENTS

-The existing catchments was determined from the topology of the land taken from both land survey and contour maps.
+The existing catchment was determined from the topology of the land taken from both land survey and contour maps, and according to our intended construction purposes.
+About 50% of the total catchment will be disturbed by the proposed earthworks for stage 1, which will form a subcatchment (10.3 Ha).
+The remaining area (9.3 Ha) will not be disturbed but will form a catchment for the proposed Basin 1.
 These areas were then broken up, taking into consideration the locations of the proposed trunk drainage infrastructure.
 Existing catchment parameters were then applied to these sub-catchments.